Pagnarith-Pit/PhD-Thesis-/Chapter1/README.md

 * low Directness (no full solution provided)

-### Past work - Study 1
-Here, we mention how we created and ran our experiments to come up with the CODE framework short paper
+## Study 1: Improving Guidance Evaluation (Completed)
+In Study 1, we conducted the initial investigation that produced the CODE Framework short paper.
+This involved constructing and evaluating a set of datasets and experimental protocols designed to isolate behaviours relevant to Providing Guidance.
+Specifically, Study 1 included:

-* Datasets
+* Datasets:
+Synthetic and real tutoring dialogues designed to probe relevance, indirectness, and scaffolding behaviour.

-* Training scripts
+* Training Scripts:
+Procedures for guiding models to exhibit differing levels and types of guidance, enabling systematic comparisons.

-* Results in tables
+* Results:

-### Planned Study - Study 2
-Now, we set out to improve the guidance itself
--> Shows that average conversation is short
--> Better guidance would not only mean more effective pedagogical response but perhaps better engagement and more learning opportunities

-### The Hypothesis
-With "Guidance" being guided by instructions in mind, it is a natural hypothesis that a model that can be more faithful and follow instructions better can provide better guidance.
-So the mission is two fold:

-1) Experiment on methods that would help enhance instruction following
-* Method should not require any parameter updates on base model, so it can be applied to proprietary models

-2) Test that on a tutoring dataset, to see that given the exact same input and the same model, the one that has its IF capabilities enhanced would provide superior guidance

-# Experimental Setup and Methods

-This document describes the experimental setup and methodology for evaluating whether improving a model's **Instruction-Following (IF)** ability leads to improved **Guidance** in AI tutoring.
+Quantitative tables and analyses demonstrating that models indeed vary in their ability to provide guidance, and that these behaviours can be meaningfully induced and measured.

+Study 1 serves as the empirical and conceptual foundation for the present work by establishing both the feasibility and importance of evaluating guidance in AI tutoring systems.

+## Study 2: Investigating the Effect of IF Capabilities on Guidance

+Study 2 aims to move beyond evaluation and directly investigate how to *improve* an AI tutor’s Guidance.
+Given our earlier formalisation, **Guidance** is strongly shaped by a model’s ability to correctly interpret and adhere to high-level tutoring instructions—such as *“do not reveal the answer,” “ask a clarifying question,” “offer a conceptual hint,”* and so on.
+This leads to the central hypothesis of Study 2:

+> **A model with stronger instruction-following (IF) capability will exhibit stronger Guidance, even when the underlying base model remains unchanged.**

+To test this hypothesis, Study 2 is organised around two core aims:

+1. **Develop and evaluate methods to enhance instruction-following** These methods must *not* require parameter updates to the base model, ensuring they remain usable with proprietary LLMs.
+This includes inference-time or prompt-engineering techniques such as metaprompting, instruction rewriting, chain-of-instructions scaffolding, and lightweight auxiliary checks.
+The goal of this phase is to create **IF-enhanced variants** of several base models and verify that their instruction-following behaviour improves on standard IF benchmarks.

+2. **Test whether IF-enhanced models provide better Guidance on tutoring tasks** Using a fixed tutoring dataset, each tutoring prompt will be run through both the **original base model** and its **IF-enhanced counterpart**.
+This paired-input design ensures that any observed differences in Guidance quality are attributable solely to changes in instruction adherence—not to differences in model architecture, training data, or temperature settings.

 ---

-## 1. Overview
+### **Experimental Setup and Methods**

+This section describes the methodology used to test whether improving instruction-following leads to better Guidance in AI tutoring.

+### **1. Overview**

-The study consists of two phases:
+Study 2 proceeds in two sequential phases:

-1. **Phase 1 — IF Enhancement**
+### **Phase 1 — Instruction-Following Enhancement**

-   Conduct study to improve instruction following on five base language models (i.e., resulting in five IF-enhanced variants) on instruction-following datasets and verify improvements.
+We apply and evaluate inference-time IF-enhancement techniques on **five base language models**, producing **five corresponding IF-enhanced variants**.
+Each enhanced variant is validated on instruction-following datasets to confirm measurable improvements in general IF behaviour.

-2. **Phase 2 — Guidance Evaluation**
+### **Phase 2 — Guidance Evaluation in Tutoring**

-   For each tutoring input, generate **paired responses** from both versions of each model.
-Evaluate the pairs using **LLM-as-judge** and **human annotations**.
+For each tutoring input, we generate **paired responses**—one from the base model and one from its IF-enhanced version.
+These paired outputs are then evaluated for Guidance quality using both:

----
+* **LLM-as-a-Judge protocols**, and
+* **human annotations**

-## 2. Phase 1: Improving Instruction Following
+## Phase 1: Improving Instruction Following

 ### Theoretical and Operational Defintion